-Our Prescription Service is run by a dedicated team of Prescription clerks who are here to help you.
-They deal with the day to day running of the prescription service, including issuing medications, updating patients' records, reminding patients of review dates and dealing with all enquiries regarding medication.
+Our Prescription Service is run by a dedicated team of Prescription Clerks who are there to help you.
+They deal with the day to day running of the prescription service, including issuing medications, updating patients records, reminds patients of review dates and dealing with all enquiries regarding medication.